 On the drop down menu for each particular product, the standard (or most commonly purchased) scale and key pair will be what you are able to select, so if this information is getting over your head, you can choose what the drop down menu offers, I promise that you won't be disappointed!
 However, custom scales and keys are possible, you just need to ask.
 Click here for our full list of scale and key choices.

 4. The Frequency

 Our Steel Tongue Drums can be made in 432hz or 440hz.
 432Hz is known as the “Universal frequency” and is considered by many to be a more healing, and harmonious frequency.
 You can learn more about 432Hz here.
 440Hz is the concert standard, and is what a piano, cello, or guitar is usually tuned to.
 If you are wanting to play with any of those instruments, this would be the frequency to choose.
 If you want both options, you can order an additional set of "Tuning Magnets" with your instrument, which will allow you to tune your scale down from 440Hz to 432Hz.
 However, tuning magnets are not available for all instruments.

 5. The Color

-We offer a wide range of color options on our instruments but our standard combinations are: AquaBurst, ForestBurst, SolarBurst and Aurora, but please explore our media gallery, to get an idea of all the different color combinations that are possible.
+We offer a wide range of color options on our instruments but our standard combinations are: AquaBurst (Blue gradient), ForestBurst (Green gradient), SolarBurst (Red Gradient) and Aurora (Fuschia-Purple-Blue-Green Gradient), but please explore the pictures here on our website or social media pages to get an idea of all the different color combinations that are possible (Generally any picture you see of our instrument is possible, there are a lot of shades we can make).
 If you have a unique color combination in mind that you would like on your instrument, we can do our best to accommodate you.
 Unique color combinations are subject to what powder-coatings we currently have in stock although custom colors can be ordered from our supplier for an additional charge dependent on powder price.